-4 key ways to recruit bank staff (and retain them)
+4 key ways to recruit NHS bank staff (and retain them)

-It’s no secret that your temporary workforce can be one of the most effective ways of safely and efficiently meeting fluctuating demand.
+It’s no secret that utilising NHS bank staff can be one of the most effective ways of safely and efficiently meeting fluctuating demand.
 But this isn’t always straightforward.

-Many temporary staffing managers battle with inefficient and old-fashioned healthcare bank systems and face the ongoing issue of low shift fill rates.
+Many temporary staffing managers battle with inefficient and old-fashioned NHS bank systems and face the ongoing issue of low shift fill rates.
 This increases reliance on locum agencies to fill rota gaps.

-So, how can the staff bank work better for managers and attract more staff?
+So, how can your NHS bank work better for managers and attract more staff?

-In this article, you will learn 4 key ways you can quickly and easily improve staff bank recruitment and retention at your organisation:
+In this article, you will learn 4 key ways you can quickly and easily improve NHS bank recruitment and retention at your organisation:

-In Section 3, we also share our latest data report on ‘How to Increase Shift Fill Rates’.
+In Section 3, we also share our recent guide to increasing shift fill rates.

-1. Encourage your workers to book more shifts
+1. Encourage your NHS bank staff to book more shifts

 Although recruiting workers onto staff banks is a priority in the early stages of bank growth, retaining an active pool of available engaged workers must be a key long-term focus.

-Build a community: communicate with, train and receive feedback from your bank staff, through networking sessions, workshops and focus groups.
+- Build a community: communicate with, train and receive feedback from your NHS bank staff, through networking sessions, workshops and focus groups.

-Engagement surveys: deliver regular and tailored insights on user experience, booking activity and more with staff surveys to optimise staff bank results.
+- Engagement surveys: deliver regular and tailored insights on user experience, booking activity and more with staff surveys to optimise NHS bank results.

-2. Trial a range of internal promotion tactics to increase awareness of your bank
+2. Trial a range of internal promotion tactics to increase awareness of your NHS bank

 A lack of time and resources can make promoting the staff bank a challenge.

-Identifying ways in which you can quickly and cost-effectively promote your staff bank internally is therefore essential.
+Identifying ways in which you can quickly and cost-effectively promote your NHS bank internally is therefore essential.
 From our experience, focusing on the following simple yet highly effective initiatives yields the best results:

 3. Making best use of workforce data insights

-As shown in our latest report on how to improve shift fill rates – based on live data from analytics tool, Patchwork Insights – workforce data is key to making informed decisions around how best to attract and retain staff bank workers.
+As shown in our latest report on how to improve shift fill rates – based on live data from analytics tool, Patchwork Insights – workforce data is key to making informed decisions around how best to attract and retain NHS bank staff.

 By utilising readily available metrics to track key staffing patterns, you can analyse worker behaviours, attribute results to specific operational improvements, and ultimately optimise for best practice.

-Here are some of the ways you can use data insights to improve staff bank performance:
+Here are some of the ways you can use data insights to improve NHS bank performance:

-Measure effectiveness of your recruitment efforts by attributing spikes in the number of workers joining your bank
+- Measure effectiveness of your recruitment efforts by attributing spikes in the number of workers joining your NHS bank

-And if your teams need support in making the best use of your workforce data, choose a tech provider who will do the hard work for you by providing monthly data reports and recommendations for improvement which are tailored to your workforce challenges and goals.
+And if your teams need support in making the best use of your workforce data, choose staffing software for healthcare organisations, which will do the hard work for you by providing monthly data reports and recommendations for improvement which are tailored to your workforce challenges and goals.

-4. Support workers with an efficient and comprehensive onboarding process
+4. Support NHS bank staff with an efficient and comprehensive onboarding process

-A slick onboarding process, with personable support, creates a positive user experience from the first touchpoint with your bank staff, and will in turn help generate the best possible shift fill rates.
+A slick onboarding process, with personalised support, creates a positive user experience from the first touchpoint with your NHS bank staff, and will in turn help generate the best possible shift fill rates.

 This means you need to think about how you verify staff and their credentials, the information they need to provide, and the tech or process they have to interact with to get on board.
 Assess these touchpoints for friction and frustration – could it be made simpler or automated using the right tech to save on time and resource?